swiftlang/swift-evolution/proposals/NNNN-SerialExecutor-isIsolated.md

 - the crash **messages** offered by these `checkIsolated()`  crashes **are often sub-optimal** and confusing
   - messages often don't include crucial information about which actor/executor the calling context was _actually_ executing on.
 Offering only "expected [...]" messages, leading to hard to debug crashes.
 - it is **impossible** for the Swift runtime to offer **isolation violation warnings**
-  - because the Swift runtime _must_ call into a custom executor to verify its isolation, the "pass or crash" method will crash, rather than inform the runtime that a violation ocured and we should warn about it.
+  - because the Swift runtime _must_ call into a custom executor to verify its isolation, the "pass or crash" method will crash, rather than inform the runtime that a violation occurred and we should warn about it.

 Today, it is not possible for the Swift runtime to issue _warnings_ if something is detected to be on not the expected executor, but somehow we'd still like to continue without crashing the application.